Online Training

 There are a lot of over-the-top trainers and influencers out there who make it seem like you have to risk death or at least suffer a lot in order to lose fat and put on muscle.

 My philosophy is to do the minimum effective dose.
-Do enough work to challenge yourself, but not so much that you can’t function.
+Do enough work to challenge yourself and elicit a response from your body, but not so much that you can’t function.

 Trying to copy a program from someone 30 years younger and/or taking performance enhancing drugs is a losing proposition.
 You don’t have the ability to recover that they do.

 The goal is to get better, not to prove that you’re not old.
-That means being deliberate with what work you choose to do (high ROI) and doing less work better.
+That means being deliberate with what work you choose to do and doing fewer things better.

 For most people that means strength training and then resting for 48 hours.
 Walking or other easy cardio is fine, but don’t do so much that you stay sore and tired.